glojurelang/glojure/README.md

 in Go.
 Glojure provides easy access to Go libraries, just as Clojure provides easy access to Java frameworks.

-**Glojure is in early development; expect bugs, missing features, and limited performance.** That said, it is used successfully in hobby projects and runs a significant subset of the (transformed) core Clojure library.
+**Glojure is in early development; expect bugs, missing features, and limited performance.
+Backwards compatibility is not guaranteed until a v1 release.** That said, it is used successfully in hobby projects and runs a significant subset of the (transformed) core Clojure library.

 ## Installation